10.4 Exam-Day Plan & 7-Day Final Review

 Key Takeaways

-• Bring a valid government photo ID matching your registration and your Prometric admission/confirmation letter; arrive ~30 minutes early.
+• Bring a valid government photo ID matching your registration exactly plus your Prometric admission letter; arrive ~30 minutes early with no phone or smartwatch.

-• After passing both parts, AHCA adds you to the Florida Nurse Aide Registry; recertify with 24 in-service hours every 2 years.
+• After passing both parts you are added to the Florida Nurse Aide Registry (pending a clear Level 2 background screen); recertify with in-service hours and paid nursing work every 2 years.

 What to Bring